Yup03/sunnyside-agency-landing-page/README.md

 ### Useful resources

 - [Css portal website](https://www.cssportal.com) helped me to generate a good shape for my Mobile-Navigation using the `clip-path` property
-- [Example resource 2](https://developer.mozilla.org) Since the design was provided with `Desktop` and `Mobile` images, `MDN` was a good helping tool when it comes to have a better understanding of the `picture` element.
+- [MDN](https://developer.mozilla.org) Since the design was provided with `Desktop` and `Mobile` images, `MDN` was a good helping tool when it comes to have a better understanding of the `picture` element.

 ## My Profile at Frontend Mentor